-The vision of future you creates a vivid and clear picture of what you want in your life, your purpose, the big picture for future you.
-To make change, to reach your hopes and dreams, to attain your optimal Health + Happiness, you have to define it.
+The vision of the future you create a vivid and clear picture of what you want in your life, your purpose, the big picture for future you.
+To make a change, to reach your hopes and dreams, to attain your optimal Health + Happiness, you have to define it.
 Had Alice’s vision been more clear, she and the Cheshire Cat may have had a very different conversation.

 How do you create this vision?
 You allow your self to dream.
 You let go of the have to’s and quiet the negative voice/inner critic in your head.
 You get your magic wand and answer a few questions.
 (NOTE: When working with clients, I offer a guided imagery exercise allowing the client to shed their day-to-day constraints and more freely imagine, feel, experience their future as they would like it to be.)